FTC26532/FTC26532.github.io/2024-worlds/index.md

 ## Fundraising

-One challenge we are facing is the cost, so we are going to do fundraising to earn money to make sure that our entire team can go to Houston.
+One challenge we are facing is the cost, so we are going to start fundraising to raise money to make sure our entire team can keep competing.
 If you would like to help, please consider [donating](../donate/index.html)!

 ![Sponsors](../wp-content/uploads/2024/04/Sponsors.jpg)